DataResearchLabs/sql_scripts/mysql/data_validation/how_to_use_basic_script.md

 <details><summary>Expand if you would like to see how to execute the basic script, step-by-step...</summary><br>

 Here are the steps to execute the basic script in MySQL Workbench (typical output shown in the screenshot below).
-1. Open SSMS (or equivalent SQL Editor)
+1. Open MySQL Workbench (or equivalent SQL Editor)
 2. Blue Dot #1 - You must load the basic validation script into MySQL Workbench (or equivalent IDE)
-3. Blue Dot #2 - Be sure to click the "Text Output" toggle button (or equivalent in other IDEs) so that all test cases will output to a single text document on screen (**not** as 66 separate grids)
+3. Blue Dot #2 - Click the "Execute Script" button so to run the test cases
-4. Blue Dot #3 - The output is concisely laid out for all data validation test cases.
-The red-boxed test case includes test_id (eg: T001) in column #1, followed by the status (eg: pass or fail) in column #2, and finally ends with the test description on the right in column #3 (because width varies so much want it on the end for better readability).
+4. Blue Dot #3 - Unfortunately, the output is put into 50 separate grids, one for each data validation test case select (erroring at 50 grids -- the max allowed).
+To work around this, use the advanced script referenced in the parent page of this gitHub document.
+Alternatively, highilght and run just 50 test cases at a time.
+Finally, you could use a different IDE (Toad, etc.) to be able to send the output to text file instead.
 <img src="https://github.com/DataResearchLabs/sql_scripts/blob/main/mysql/data_validation/img/02_data_val_mssql_run_results_mysql.png">

 </details>